sashetophizika/batc/README.md

 color_low = red      # core color between 0-20%

 color_temp = magenta # core color in 't' mode
-color_full = cyan    # core color in 'm' mode when charging color_left = blue    # core color in 'm' mode when discharging color_health = red   # core color in 'h' mode
+color_in = cyan      # core color in 'p' mode when charging color_draw = blue    # core color in 'p' mode when discharging color_health = red   # core color in 'h' mode

 color_shell = white  # color of the outer shell
 color_charge = cyan  # color of the charging symbol
 color_number = NULL  # color of the number inside, comment out line for default

-mode = c             # c for capacity, t for temperature, m for time in minutes, h for health in percent bat_number = 0       # read from /sys/class/power_supply/BAT0
+mode = c             # c for capacity, t for temperature, p for power in watts, h for health in percent bat_number = 0       # read from /sys/class/power_supply/BAT0

 colors = true